WebDev2024Winter/Assignment-2/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the website.

 See "Home" and "Student" pages on navigation bar links to see full functionality.
-To "Add", "Edit" or "Delete" a student the "ID" field must be filled to identify student.
+To "Add/Save", "Edit" or "Delete" a student the "ID" field must be filled to identify student.